Quentin Pongia: Playing career

 Originally from the West Coast, Pongia transferred east in 1988.
 He registered and played for the Riccarton Knights Rugby League Football Club in the Canterbury Rugby League competition, representing the province in 1991 and 1992.

-Pongia later played for the Canberra Raiders.
+Pongia later played for the Canberra Raiders, and was part of the 1994 Grand Final winning premiership team.
 He also became a New Zealand international and was selected to go on the 1993 New Zealand rugby league tour of Great Britain and France, playing in all five test matches.
 He played at the 1995 Rugby League World Cup.
 Pongia played for the Auckland Warriors and was the NZRL player of the year in 1998.
 He joined the Sydney Roosters of the National Rugby League before heading to France.
 Pongia went to France as player coach of Paris Chattilon, but it didn't work out and he moved to Villeneuve, winning both the Championship and the Lord Derby Cup with the club.

 In 2003, after the French season had finished, Pongia returned to Australia and played two matches for the St. George Illawarra Dragons.
 He then finished his career in England playing for the Wigan Warriors.
 Pongia played for the Wigan Warriors at prop forward in the 2003 Super League Grand Final which was lost to the Bradford Bulls.
 He was forced to retire from rugby league after it was discovered that he suffered from hepatitis B.